GilSEO/BB-Developer-Test/README.md

-This repository contains the backend for the Developer Test project.
-It is built using Laravel 11 and provides an API for managing message capsules and user authentication.
+##This repository contains the backend for the Developer Test project.

 ## Prerequisites